Tripathi07/SpringBootInterview/README_Spring_Question.md

 # Last :
 # Extend the request to UPDATE and DELETE the records

+## Please Note : We have deliberately not added exceptional error handling, so kindly suggest some suggestions there ##

 # Please write code for below classes
 1) Greeting.java